techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-play-7t-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![Motorola to samsung-transfer from Motorola to Samsung](https://images.wondershare.com/drfone/guide/transfer-ios-to-android-4.png)

-**Step 5.** You can cancel the transferring process at any time by hitting the “Cancel” button however, make sure that neither of the Honor 90 Pro devices gets detached while the transferring process is still underway.
+**Step 5.** You can cancel the transferring process at any time by hitting the “Cancel” button however, make sure that neither of the Honor Play 7T devices gets detached while the transferring process is still underway.